By: Integrity Home Care + Hospice

 While you’re making that list, don’t forget about adding water-dense foods like watermelon, cucumber and cantaloupe—eating these and other foods that have a composition of over 50% water will provide automatic hydration for the body (no blender required)!

-Aside from those who prefer room-temperature water due to sensitive teeth or other oral concerns, keep in mind that the temperature of the drink you’re offering will likely be more desirable to most individuals if it’s the opposite of the temperature outside.
+Some of us prefer room-temperature water due to sensitive teeth or other oral concerns.
+Those who are in need of a root canal procedure to improve their oral health may visit sites like https://www.gentrydentistry.com/root-canal-therapy.
+In addition, keep in mind that the temperature of the drink you’re offering will likely be more desirable to most individuals if it’s the opposite of the temperature outside.
 On a hot summer day—think cold, refreshing water with sprigs of mint or slices of cucumber.
 But when it’s frigid outside, don’t offer your loved one a frigid drink.
 Instead, try simply warming a glass of water and adding a slice of lemon for a comforting, zesty approach to winter hydration or suggesting a mug of warm chicken broth for a comforting and satisfying way to increase liquid intake in the cold winter months.